 The following year fate crossed my path again as the offer of a job working as a sea kayak guide in Sardinia came my way.
 I didn’t have to think twice and jumped at the opportunity to return to La Bella Sardegna again.

 Moving on and in early 2015 I met Melissa and knew that life would never be the same again.
 Almost immediately we began planning an adventure together and for me there was only one place to go!
-Luckily Melissa agreed and we booked our flights to Alghero to begin an epic cycling adventure, circumnavigating the whole of Sardinia by following its dramatic coastline.
+Luckily Melissa agreed and we booked our flights to Alghero (try Kayak for the best prices) to begin an epic cycling adventure, circumnavigating the whole of Sardinia by following its dramatic coastline.